Our history

 2006

-Headquarters for planning historic immigrant rights marches on March 10th and May 1st.
+We became the headquarters for planning the historic marches for immigrant rights on March 10 and May 1

 2007

-Organized 1st Summit of Latin American Migrant Communities in Morelia, gathering 600+ migrant leaders.
+We organized the 1st Summit of Latin American Migrant Communities in Morelia, which brought together more than 600 migrant leaders

 2020

-Expanded to three new locations in Carbondale, West Chicago, and Elgin during the COVID-19 pandemic.
+We opened three new offices: Carbondale, West Chicago, and Elgin, despite the challenges of the COVID-19 pandemic

 Mission